Scar-on-gh/EE_Hardware_Interview/README.md

 The stack follows **LIFO (Last In, First Out)** principle - the last element pushed is the first one popped.

-## Question 5 - MCU Halt Debugging: First Three Registers to Check
+## Question 5 - Hard fault: The MCU halts.
+Tell me the first three registers you check and why?

 When an MCU halts unexpectedly, here are the first three registers I'd check: